hackerschoice/iran-ssh-proxy/README.md

 This docker image runs on an EXIT server outside of Iran.
 The container connects (by SSH) to a VPS inside of Iran and forwards ports back to the EXIT server (ssh -R).
 No data is stored inside of Iran.
 The EXIT server runs socks/shadowsocks/nginx inside the docker container.
 The user connects to the VPS inside of Iran and the connection is forwarded (via ssh-reverse) to the EXIT server where the data is stored.

+This proxy works when all international Internet is OFF for user's in Iran and when Iran filters or block all outgoing connections.

 The user can:
 1. Download PuTTY and Instructions via the VPS inside of Iran.
 1. Use SSH (`ssh -D1080` or PuTTY) to set up a hidden socks channel to Freedom with the VPS inside of Iran being the entry.